KozAAAAA/nba_predictions/README.md

 ## Model

 To predict the likelihood of a player being selected for the All-NBA or All-Rookie teams, a Random Forest Regressor model is trained using the previously prepared dataset.
 The model is trained on pairs of player statistics and their corresponding points for being selected to the All-NBA or All-Rookie teams.
 The model is then used to predict the number of points corresponding to players' likelihood of being selected for these teams.
-There are two models, one for predicting All-NBA and the other for predicting All-Rookie.
+There are two models, one for predicting All-NBA and the other for predicting All-Rookie teams.
 The top 15 and 10 players, respectively, with the highest predicted number are selected for the teams.

 ## Usage